dhlab-basel/Sipi/README.md

 ## Converting an Image

-To convert an image to a specified format, an HTTP request can be sent to a convert route as defined in the sipi config file (see `sipi.knora-config.lua`).
+To convert an image to a specified format, an HTTP request can be sent to a convert route as defined in the sipi config file (see `config/sipi.knora-config.lua`).

 For use with Knora, you find test scripts and test images in the folder `test-server`.